Gradient Boost for Classification Example

 The probabilies resulting from these log-loss are

-With the threshold of $0.5$ this leads to the predictions
+With the threshold of

 The accuracy after this step is